Henni Zuël: Transition to broadcasting

 After struggling with injuries, Zuël stopped playing golf for the 2015 season, and became golf analyst for British television channel Sky Sports.
 In February 2019 she moved to the online broadcaster GolfTV.

 Management and David Beckham

 In 2008, Zuël signed to the same management that also looks after footballer David Beckham.
 Zuël has said she often speaks to the football star about the pressures and pitfalls of professional sport: "He is an inspiration to me – he has helped me a lot with advice and how to deal with different things. […] We speak whenever we feel the need to and the one thing he says is: 'Just keep focused.'
 He inspires me to work hard and go the extra mile to achieve things."

 Home club

 During the 2009 season Zuël moved to the Wiltshire and Somerset area, and now plays and practices at her home club of Cumberwell Park near Bradford on Avon.

-Private life
+Personal life

 In 2015, she married professional golfer Estanislao Goya.
 They were divorced in 2018.
 In 2020 she married American football player Ben Koyack.
+They divorced in 2024.